vasiliev-a-a/ansible-roles/README.md

 - Stick to the drop-in configuration snippets with the discriptive names when it is possible
 - Prefer the _blockinfile_ with descriptive `marker` over the _lineinfile_
 - Use the `backup: true` when it is supported
-- Variables can be configured on a host or group level ➡️ their names must be descriptive enough to identify a role they are related to
+- Variables can be defined on a host or group level ➡️ variable names must be descriptive enough to identify a role they are related to
+- Keep an eye for name collisions across different roles

 👍 These guidelines will maximize compatibility of roles, and simplify implementations of `undo` routines.